 #6.
 See the Classiebawn Castle

-The castle, built on the land, once owned by an old Gaelic clan called O Connors is on private grounds and not open to visitors yet standing atop peninsula can be easily seen.
+The castle, built on the land, once owned by an old Gaelic clan called O Connors is on private grounds and not open to visitors yet standing atop the peninsula can be easily seen.

 In the 18th century, Lord Palmerston – an important politician and English Prime Minister – inherited land around Mullaghmore from his father and decided to build a castle, owned in later years by the late Lord Mountbatten.